Causality and the Modeling of the Measurement Process in Quantum Theory: Final Remarks

-We have criticized both actualists and hylomorphic solutions for grounding their questioning in the justification of ``common sense'' experience, leaving aside the signs which QM has placed for more than one century about the existence of a different realm to that of actuality.
-However, our proposal combines elements of both collapse and non-collapse solutions.
-On the one hand, like in collapse solutions, we recover the notion of potentiality; but unlike them, we consider potentiality as a mode of existence independent to actuality and change the link between the potential and the actual, leaving aside the final cause and introducing in its place the immanent cause.
-On the other hand, like in non-collapse solutions, we do not conceive {\bf PP} as an actual physical interaction which destroys all terms in the superposition except the one observed; rather we understand {\bf PP} as an expression ---articulated by the immanent cause--- of the potential level within actuality.
-Breaking down the causal teleological relation between the potential and the actual realms means to place the potential in a completely different ontological ground.
-This does not mean the elimination of the actual realm, but rather, a different and more restricted understanding of it.
-Ontological potentiality and the immanent cause can offer us a new original path to investigate quantum superpositions and try to understand the relation between the quantum mechanical formalism and experience.
+The measurement problem highlights the serious difficulties to understand the path from a quantum superposition of many (sometimes even contradictory) terms to the observation of a single measurement outcome. in this paper we have criticized both actualist and hylomorphic models for grounding their questioning in the justification of ``common sense'' experience, leaving aside the signs which QM has placed for more than one century about the existence of a different realm to that of actuality.
+While the hylomorphic model has remained incapable of producing a metaphysical exposition of the realm of possibilities it supposedly discusses about, the actualist model has been unable to account for the physical meaning of quantum superpositions and the interaction of possibilities.

+Our new proposed model combines some of the elements found in both collapse and non-collapse models, now read from a different perspective.
+On the one hand, like in collapse models, we recover the realm of potentiality, but unlike them, we consider potentiality as a mode of existence completely independent to actuality leaving aside the {\it final cause} and introducing in its place the {\it immanent cause}.
+On the other hand, like in non-collapse solutions, we do not conceive {\bf PP} as an actual physical interaction which destroys all terms in the superposition except the one observed; rather we understand {\bf PP} as an {\it expression}, articulated through the immanent cause, of the potential realm within actuality.
+This understanding of powers provides an intuitive understanding and representation which is not present in the previous models of the quantum measurement process.